graupely/atmos/README.md

 various atmospheric model output types like WRF, RRFS, and HRRR and return a class with user defined dimensions, coordinates, and varialbes, like nx, ny, nz, and temperature.

-Currently, there are two files both config.py and config_model_ouptput.py
+Currently, there are two files both config.py and config_model_ouptput.py and WRF, RRFS, and HRRR model output can be read, dims and coords can be set.

 An example for WRF model output is below: